vidaud/seta/seta-doc/docs/seta-api/search_api/seta_search_api.md

 ## seta-api-suggestions

-The suggestions is the related terms list that is generated after setting a term.
+The suggestions are the related terms list that is generated after setting a term.

 ### GET /suggestions

 Retrieve terms by initial letters.
-By default it returns 6 terms, with the parameter *n_suggestions* is possible to set the number of suggestions to be shown.
+By default, it returns 6 terms, with the parameter *n_suggestions* is possible to set the number of suggestions to be shown.

 <!-- ![Screenshot](/docs/img/get-suggestions.png)  -->
 <!-- ![Screenshot](/docs/img/get-suggestions-result.png)  -->